 Apply these points to your industry, and you’re there!
 Perhaps, the best thing you can do is to invite an outsourced agency to help.
-All the MVP of the project will be done for you in this case.
-Many studios offer a well-coordinated team of developers, which previously worked on similar products.
+All the MVPs of the project will be done for you in this case.
+Many studios offer a well-coordinated team of developers which previously worked on similar products.
 From custom software development companies to blockchain development teams, there are many places where you can look for IT professionals.

 Costs of Hiring Software Development Team

 According to statistics, there were 26.4 million programmers worldwide in 2019.
 This figure is expected to rise to 27.7 and 28.7 million in 2023 and 2024, respectively.
 These and further statistics are provided by EEWeb.

 The rapid development of technology and the increasing complexity of development led to a huge demand for professionals with profound knowledge of IT and development in particular.
 However, there are not so many professionals on the market.
 That’s why hiring costs grew astronomically, as did the salaries.

 Job opportunities in software development will probably increase by 24% in the next five years.
 This is primarily due to the increasing demand for IT security, healthcare development, and mobile applications.
 By comparison, all other professions will not show more than 11% in total.